Imperial Brands Executes Significant Share Buyback

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Imperial Brands PLC has repurchased 331,210 of its own shares at an average price of 2,568.17 pence per share as part of its £1.25 billion share buyback program.
-This move, executed through Morgan Stanley, reduces the total number of shares in issue to 838,593,430.
-The buyback is seen as a strategic effort to enhance shareholder value by reducing the share count.
+Imperial Brands PLC has repurchased 226,593 of its own shares as part of its £1.25 billion share buyback initiative, paying an average of GBp 2,575.81 per share.
+This transaction, conducted through Morgan Stanley, will reduce the total number of shares in circulation to 838,366,837.
+Investors should note this new figure when calculating their shareholding percentages.

 For further insights into GB:IMB stock, check out TipRanks’ Stock Analysis page.